-Charles Fillmore formed a church by the name Unity that existed within the New Thought movement.
-He did this with the help of his wife, Myrtle Page Fillmore during the year 1889.
-It was in the year 1886 that Charles and his wife joined the New Thought movement.
-Similarly to Quimby, Myrtle was cured of tuberculosis, a miracle she attributed to classes she was taking within the movement.
-Charles, who broke his hip during an ice-skating accident as a child was also showed signs of recovery; it’s no wonder as to why the loving couple were in such a hurry to join.
+In 1886 Charles and his wife, Myrtle Fillmore, joined the New Thought movement.
+Similarly to Quimby, Myrtle was cured of tuberculosis, a miracle she attributed to classes she was taking within the New Thought movement.
+Charles, who broke his hip during an ice-skating accident as a child, also showed signs of recovery.

 Malinda Elliott Cramer (February 12, 1844 – August 2, 1906)

 Malinda Elliott Cramer, a former student of Emma Curtis Hopkins, founded the Church of Divine Science, a religious group within the New Thought movement.
 The group operates under the belief that God is a pure spirit, changeless, and eternal.
 God is present in everything that exists and transcends above and beyond the physical realm.
-They believe that evil will only exist for as long humans believe that it does.
-Cramer began practising faith-healing in 1888, and in 1892 formed the International Divine Science Association which became a part of the International New Thought Alliance.
+Followers of this church believe that evil will only exist for as long as humans think it does.
+Cramer began practising faith-healing in 1888, and in 1892, formed the International Divine Science Association, which became a part of the International New Thought Alliance.

-Prentice Mulford played a big role in the development of the New Thought movement.
+Prentice Mulford played a significant role in developing the New Thought movement.
 He was the first person to formally conceptualise the Law of Attraction and talks about it in detail in his essay, The Law of Success.
 In his essay, Mulford explains that the Law of Attraction is based on the idea that like attracts like.
 Whatever thoughts and emotions we put into the world will be reflected back to us.
 We need to focus on positive thoughts and feelings to attract positive things into our lives.

 Live Psychic Readings

-If you want to explore more or would like a cheap, in-depth psychic reading, give us a call.
-At Trusted Psychics, you can speak with the most loving readers in the UK, reader who will do anything to ensure that you make it to the futue you deserve.
+If you want to explore more, we have trusted psychics online who will teach you the full workings of the Law of Attraction.
+At Trusted Psychics, you can speak with the most loving readers in the UK, readers who will do anything to help you build the future you most desire.
 Your well-being means everything to our devoted team, so you will always be in good hands with us.
 Get your cheap psychic phone reading today by giving us a call and connecting with our dedicated team via our psychic messenger.